UCAT Scoring and Scaling: How does it work? Part 2

 Practical implications for you, as a UCAT test taker, are:

-- Avoid giving yourself a strict set time to answer each UCAT question.
+Avoid giving yourself a strict set time to answer each UCAT question.
 You need to spend more time on harder UCAT questions, and answer easier questions in a shorter amount of time.
 Instead, set yourself time limits for various parts of the UCAT subtest (for example, how many questions should you have answered when a quarter or half of the time has elapsed for the UCAT subtest?).
-This will become automatic after you have completed the UCAT practice exams provided by MedEntry
+This will become automatic after you have completed sufficient UCAT practice exams

 How does MedEntry know all this information?

 There are many reasons why MedEntry has a strong understanding of UCAT scoring and scaling:

 MedEntry has been in the aptitude testing space for over 20 years.